lukDev/conceptnet-local/README.md

 ConceptNet and CN Numberbatch with a local DB and API.

+The DB can be set up by navigating to the ```db_setup``` directory and following the instructions in the notebook there.

 ## Version History

 ### 0.8
+- concepts table
 - retrieval of similar concepts

 ### 0.7